nlnzcollservices/podcast-collector/documentation/How_to_add_a_new_podcast.md

 automated_flag should be turned True if there is no cataloguing corrections required. access policy should be turned 200 for restricted access.

-## Make necessary changes in Alma record creating rools
+## Making necessary changes to Alma record creating rools
 ***
-Open podcasts1_create.py
+Open podcasts1_create_record.py
 Think how the title will be parsed depending if it contains episode number , season or other information not wishable for 245 marc field and add the podcast name to existing rules or create your own.
 Example: